 - I value voice, choice, and agency.

 The purpose of this blog is meant to be a source of knowledge (yes), sometimes entertainment (if you get my humour), but mostly a place of contemplation.
 This is not a static space—I would like it to inspire you and challenge you in thinking about teaching and learning on both a micro and macro level.
-I love thinking and talking about teaching and learning…I hope you will join me in this dialogue (it isn’t as fun just talking to yourself!).
+I love thinking and talking about teaching and learning…I hope you will join me in this dialogue.